Mark Hoffman

 Other areas of counselling I deal with

-Inner child work is an approach to recognizing and healing childhood trauma.
-It recognizes that our behaviours as an adult stem from our childhood experiences.
-Inner child work focuses on addressing our unmet needs by reparenting ourselves.
-This kind of self-discovery helps us understand our behaviours, triggers, wants, and needs.
+Inner Child Work is a therapeutic approach aimed at recognising and healing childhood trauma.
+It acknowledges that our behaviours as adults often stem from our childhood experiences.
+By focusing on our unmet needs and reparenting ourselves, Inner Child Work allows us to embark on a journey of self-discovery.
+This process helps us understand our behaviours, triggers, wants, and needs, ultimately leading to a more fulfilling and balanced life.

 Fees